 - If the children don’t object, pause in the middle of a story so they can guess what might happen next.
 Keep in mind that this activity can interrupt the flow of a story.
 It may annoy the children if you do it too often.

-- When a child predicts what she thinks will happen next, ask, “What makes you think so?” or “What gives you that idea?”
+- When a child predicts what they think will happen next, ask, “What makes you think so?” or “What gives you that idea?”

 - If you’re reading the book over several days, you might invite the children to draw what they predict will happen next in the story before you continue reading.